 Find gardens and floral treats in Flevoland all year round

 As well as its multitude of one-off events and festivals which help you explore Flevoland’s flower region, the area also hosts several activities that you can enjoy all-year round.
-One is the Orchideeën Hoeve, a tropical garden in the north-east of the province, which offers visitors the chance to explore exotic flora and fauna in an Amazonian rainforest, visit Europe's largest butterfly garden, feed monkeys and catfish, and even play with parrots.
+One is the Orchideeën Hoeve, a tropical park in the north-east of the province, which offers visitors the chance to explore exotic flora and fauna in an Amazonian rainforest, visit Europe's largest butterfly garden, feed monkeys and catfish, and even play with parrots.
 Another attraction is the Tulip Island, an island which takes the form of a tulip flower.
 It offers the perfect opportunity to relax and enjoy the breathtaking surroundings of the Wolderwijd lake and charming Zeewolde.

 Across Flevoland many gardens also open their doors to visitors throughout the year, including Kwekerij Joosten, the 4,000m2 English-inspired Goldhorn Gardens, and Hanneke's Pluktuin, a family garden where you can pick and create your very own bouquet.